PolkadotOpenSourceGrants/apply/applications/masari-tech.md

 | 3         | Public Viewer (Web UI) + Final Documentation, Testing, and Article | $3,500 | Month 2 |
 | **Total** | — | **$10,000** | **2 Months** |

+### Breakdown of Grant Use
+- **$5,000** — Tech infrastructure (e.g. LLM/API costs for personalization, hosting, domain, smart contract deployment tools)
+- **$2,500** — Travel and registration for industry events to connect with brands to grow supply side & investors
+- **$1,000** — Internal tools and automation (e.g. video creation, event hosting, community tools)
+- **$1,500** — Freelancers or creative support for design, content, or marketing

+These estimates are based on ~100–120 hours of work at an average blended rate of ~$80/hour across development, UI, and content execution.

 ## 🔮 Future Plans

 After the Fast-Grant, we plan to integrate this transparency module directly into our marketplace.
 We may expand it to support CO₂ impact tags using SKU-level LCAs as brand partnerships grow.